SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

 ~~~~~~~~~~~~~~~~~

 When should you use an assert command and when should you use a verify command?
 This is up to you.
 The difference is in what you want to happen when the check
 fails.
 Do you want your test to terminate, or to continue and simply record that the check
 failed?

 Here's the trade-off.
 If you use an assert, the test will stop at that point and
 not run any subsequent checks.
 Sometimes, perhaps often, that is what you want.
 If the test fails you will immediately know the test did not pass.
 Test engines
 such as TestNG and JUnit have plugins for commonly used development environments
 (Chap 5) which conveniently flag these tests as failed tests.
 The advantage:
 you have an immediate visual of whether the checks
 passed.
 The disadvantage: when a check does fail, there are other checks
 which were never performed, so you have no information on their status.

 In contrast, verify commands will not terminate the test.
 If your test uses
 only verify commands you are guaranteed (assuming no unexpected exceptions)
 the test will run to completion whether the checks find defects
 or not.
 The disadvantage: you have to do more work to examine your test
 results.
 That is, you won't get feedback from TestNG or JUnit.
 You will need to look at the results of a console printout or a log output.
 And you will need to take the time to look through
 this output every time you run your test.
 If you are
 running hundreds of tests, each with its own log, this will be time-consuming,
 and the immediate feedback of asserts will be more appropriate.
 Asserts are more
-commonly used than verifys due to their immediate feedback.
+commonly used than verifiers due to their immediate feedback.

 Location Strategies
 -------------------